Comparison between 3528 LEDs and 5050 LEDs

 Simply put, these LED chips are called SMD 5050 because the dimensions of the chips are 5.0mm x 5.0mm.
 They have 3 LED diodes in one housing (sometimes called tri-chips), and are a lot brighter than individual 3528 LED chips.

-They are used when you need high illumination for your project area and especially RGB color changing lights.
+They are used when you need slightly illumination for your project area and especially RGB color changing lights.
 Theoretically, comparing the same number of chips, SMD 5050 LEDs can offer a light output 3 times that of the 3528 strips, and therefore the 5050 LED is well suited for lighting up areas that may be subject to high levels of ambient light.
 However, since they are larger in size, there are only so many you can fit onto the PCB.
 There are some brightness restraints when using the 5050s in this way.

 Though they produce more heat than smaller chips, it is still drastically lower than other lighting options.
 These types of LEDs require a thicker PCB to draw the heat away form the chips.